prescottprue/react-redux-firebase/docs/api/useFirebase.md

 React hook that provides `firebase` object.
-Firebase is gathered from `store.firebase`, which is attached to store by the store enhancer (`reactReduxFirebase`) during setup.
+Firebase is gathered from ReactReduxFirebaseContext, which is set by createFirebaseInstance during setup.
 **NOTE**: This version of the Firebase library has extra methods, config, and functionality which give it it's capabilities such as dispatching actions.